YoussifSultan/quran-privacy/privacy-policy.md

 ## Data Sharing

 iQuran does not sell, trade, or rent users' personal information to third parties.
-However, we may share your information with trusted service providers who assist us in operating our app and providing services to you.
-These service providers are obligated to keep your information confidential.

 ## Analytics and Cookies

-iQuran may use analytics tools and cookies to collect non-personal information about app usage.
-This information helps us understand user behavior, improve our services, and personalize user experiences.
+iQuran does't use analytics tools and cookies to collect non-personal information about app usage.

 ## Children's Privacy

-iQuran does not knowingly collect personal information from children under the age of 13.
+iQuran does not knowingly collect personal information from children .
 If you believe that your child has provided us with personal information, please contact us immediately, and we will take steps to remove that information from our systems.

 ## Changes to this Privacy Policy